google/site-kit-wp/readme.txt

 * Update WordPress Authorize Application Screen with enhanced design for Site Kit users.
 See [#8505](https://github.com/google/site-kit-wp/issues/8505).
 * Enqueue stylesheet specific to the Authorize Application screen.
 See [#8504](https://github.com/google/site-kit-wp/issues/8504).
 * Add stylesheet for Authorize Application screen.
 See [#8503](https://github.com/google/site-kit-wp/issues/8503).
 * Replace direct calls to retrieve audiences with use of the cached list of audiences.
-Props ankitrox.
 See [#8487](https://github.com/google/site-kit-wp/issues/8487).
 * Add REST and datastore APIs for audience caching.
-Props ankitrox.
 See [#8486](https://github.com/google/site-kit-wp/issues/8486).
 * Add the `googlesitekit_consent_defaults` filter to allow customisation of Consent Mode defaults.
-Props ankitrox.
 See [#8383](https://github.com/google/site-kit-wp/issues/8383).
 * Remove warning about Ad campaigns in the Consent Mode deactivation modal if Google Ads is not connected.
 See [#8381](https://github.com/google/site-kit-wp/issues/8381).
 * Improve the deprecation warning for the `googlesitekit_analytics-4_tag_block_on_consent` filter.
-Props ankitrox.
 See [#8362](https://github.com/google/site-kit-wp/issues/8362).
 * Add the Full Width Error Banner for the Audience Segmentation feature as a component in Storybook.
 See [#8230](https://github.com/google/site-kit-wp/issues/8230).
 * Add introductory popup for Audience Segmentation.
 See [#8171](https://github.com/google/site-kit-wp/issues/8171).
 * Add the Audience Tiles widget as a component in Storybook.
 See [#8136](https://github.com/google/site-kit-wp/issues/8136).